 Before Baby: Pregnancy Months 3–5

 Prepare a comfortable confinement area or crate for your dog inside your home.
-Your dog may be stressed or confused by all the day- and night-time activities and he may be more relaxed in a quiet resting area.
+Your dog may be stressed or confused by all the day- and night-time activities and they may be more relaxed in a quiet resting area.
 This is also a good time to introduce baby gates as threshold barriers.

 Introduce baby sounds (CDs are available online) and practice holding a baby-sized doll in your arms.
 You need to get used to doing many things with only one arm, as the baby will be in the other, so it’s good to practice now.